Schaudge/petsc/doc/manual/section.rst

 While ``PetscSection`` is currently only employed for ``DMPlex``, ``DMForest`` and ``DMNetwork`` mesh descriptions, much of it's operation is general enough to be utilized for other types of discretizations.
 This section will explain the basic concepts of a ``PetscSection`` that are generalizable to other mesh descriptions.
-The more advanced topics that are primarily used by ``DMPlex`` will be overviewed here, but discussed in more detail in the :ref:`ch_unstructured` section.

 .. _sec_petscsection_concept: